-Shuttered Muntazah Park awaits reopeningQatarClassify about a year ago Maximum parking fee at Qatar Shopping Malls set at QR70; No charge for first 30 minute New devices led to 1,250 seizures at HIA last year
+Shuttered Muntazah Park awaits reopeningQatarClassify a couple of years ago Maximum parking fee at Qatar Shopping Malls set at QR70; No charge for first 30 minute New devices led to 1,250 seizures at HIA last year

 The government may rope in private investment for redeveloping Muntazah Park which has been closed for years.
 The Minister of Municipality and Environment H E Mohamed bin Abdullah Al Rumaihi wants to apportion budget funds for the park’s renovation, but will seek private capital if the outlay is not available, a source told The Peninsula.